Echoece/Shaiya/ep4/readme.md

 * various cheat engine files that either solve bugs and exploits or add simple modifications to the game

 **notes**
-* npc names and quest names will still cause insert errors if the server NpcQuest.SData has apostrophes

 *when the repository is linked with Shaiya Studio it will save a decrypted duplicate of the NpcQuest.SData from the client to the server directory. npc and quest names will contain apostrophes. ep5 server files will escape the apostrophes with underscores.*